6 Steps to Transform Being Nervous

 Wouldn’t it be great if you knew how to stop being nervous?

-You step on stage in front of a packed audience without breaking a sweat.
+You step on stage before a packed audience without breaking a sweat.

 You are a fearless machine crushing it at life!